 I think this is easiest to do with a #20 cookie scoop.
 And if you don't own any cookie scoops, I recommend purchasing a set for all you cookie size needs (plus, they're also great for scooping batter, ice cream, etc.).

-Bake the cookies for 10-12 minutes, until they're just turning golden around edges.
+Bake the cookies for 10-12 minutes, until the edges of the cookies are just turning golden brown around edges.

-Let them cool in the pan for a couple minutes before moving to wire racks to cool completely.
+Let them cool on the cookie sheet for a couple minutes before moving to a wire rack to cool completely.

 You don't have to make the icing to drizzle on these cookies, but I think it adds a little extra fun and almost feels like the (sweet) milk in the Cinnamon Toast Crunch.